BS-LDM: Effective Bone Suppression in High-Resolution Chest X-Ray Images with Conditional Latent Diffusion Models: Introduction

 Recently, Latent Diffusion Models (LDMs) \cite{rombach2022high} have emerged as an extension of diffusion models, operating in a lower-dimensional space to enable the synthesis of high-resolution images with reduced computational costs.
 By leveraging latent space, these models significantly decrease the number of parameters in the noise estimator network.
 Building on this innovation, we propose an end-to-end LDM-based framework for high-resolution bone suppression, called BS-LDM, which treats the task as CXR-guided image denoising to achieve effective bone suppression.
-To enhance detail preservation, we design a multi-level hybrid loss-constrained Vector-Quantized Generative Adversarial Network (VQGAN) \cite{esser2021taming}, known as ML-VQGAN, for perceptual compression of high-resolution images.
-Additionally, to address discrepancies in low-frequency information generation, we introduce offset noise \cite{offset} into the noise addition process to correct luminance offset during image generation.
-We also propose a temporal adaptive thresholding strategy to resolve pixel saturation issues during the reverse process.
+To enhance detail preservation, we design a Multi-Level hybrid loss-constrained Vector-Quantized Generative Adversarial Network (ML-VQGAN), for perceptual compression of high-resolution images.
+Additionally, to address discrepancies in low-frequency information generation by compensating low-frequency disruption in the forward process, we introduce offset noise \cite{offset} into the noise addition process to correct luminance offset during image generation.
+Additionally, we propose a temporal adaptive thresholding strategy to resolve pixel saturation issues during the reverse process.
 To assess the clinical relevance of our framework in aiding lung disease diagnosis, we conducted a clinical evaluation focusing on image quality and diagnostic utility.
 The results demonstrated excellent image quality scores and significant diagnostic improvements, highlighting the clinical value of our approach.
+Our automated downstream evaluation results further demonstrate the potential of our BS-LDM model for enhancing the performance of computer-assisted lung lesion detection.
 Furthermore, we compiled a high-quality bone suppression dataset named SZCH-X-Rays, featuring high-resolution paired CXR and DES soft tissue images from 818 patients, collected in collaboration with our partner hospital.
 We also processed 241 pairs of CXR and DES soft tissue images from the JSRT dataset, the largest open-source dataset for bone suppression, by performing operations like inversion and contrast adjustment to convert these images into negative formats more frequently used in clinical settings.
 Our primary contributions are summarized as follows:

 \begin{itemize}